When did I start wearing a tie each day?

-I feel fortunate to be employed at a place where people have worked collaboratively since 1855 to advance education, research, and innovation in ways that shape and change our world.
-Each morning, I drive 79 miles from my home in Kalamazoo, MI to a place that is vibrant with tradition, culture, and a sense of purpose.
-Each of my colleagues and the leaders of our organization endeavor to do their best every day.
+For me, feeling truly aware of the habit began when I worked at Michigan State University, I felt lucky to be at a place where people had worked collaboratively since 1855 to advance education, research, and innovation in ways that shape and change our world.
+Each morning, I drove 79 miles from my home in Kalamazoo, MI to a vibrant place full of tradition, culture, and a sense of purpose.
+Each of my colleagues and the leaders of the organization endeavored to do their best every day.